Willmore surfaces in spheres via loop groups $I$: generic cases and some examples: Conformally harmonic maps into

-The proof of parts (a) and (b) is based on an evaluation of the third of the harmonic map equations.
+As remarked above, the condition on $B_1$ implies that $f$ is a conformally harmonic, even strongly conformally harmonic map.
+Moreover, by Theorem \ref{normalizationlemma} and Theorem \ref{lemma-B-12} we can assume w.l.g. (after changing the complex structure of $U$, if necessary) that $B_1$ has the form of (\ref{eq-B1}).
+The proof of parts (a) and (b) is based on an evaluation of the third of the harmonic map equations (\ref{harmonic}).
 Writing this equation in terms of matrix entries we obtain: